What's new in AKS on Azure Local, version 23H2

 - New CLI extension and Azure portal experience.
 The new GA version of the Azure CLI extension starting with this release is az aksarc.
 For more information, see Create Kubernetes clusters using Azure CLI.
 You can also see the new portal cluster creation experience in Create Kubernetes clusters using the Azure portal.

 - Support for logical networks.
-Starting with this release, creating Kubernetes clusters on Azure Stack HCI 23H2 requires logical networks as a prerequisite.
+Starting with this release, creating Kubernetes clusters on Azure Local, version 23H2 requires logical networks as a prerequisite.
 For more information, see How to create logical networks.

 - Available K8S versions and VM sizes.
 You can use